odajxx/odajxx.github.io/content/docs/ctfs/[2025-05-03] Postbook CTF.md

 Introduction
 ---

-The Postbook CTF on HackerOne's Hacker101 platform is an excellent beginner-focused Capture the Flag challenge designed to highlight critical web vulnerabilities.
+The **Postbook CTF** on [HackerOne's Hacker101 platform](https://ctf.hacker101.com/) is an excellent beginner-focused Capture the Flag challenge designed to highlight critical web vulnerabilities.
 In this write-up, I will walk through each of the seven flags I uncovered, explaining the nature of each security flaw, its real-world implication, and how it can be mitigated.

+A detailed read about this CTF having pictures and more desciptions can be found on my <a href="https://medium.com/@odajxx/breaking-down-the-hackerone-postbook-ctf-attacks-implications-defenses-645091e10f98" target="_blank" rel="noopener noreferrer">medium page here</a>

 ### Flag 1: Credential Guessing (Default Password)